aimeesimons/EEE4022S-Final-Project-2024-SMNAIM002/README.md

 ## Applications of Artificial Intelligence to Fault Identification in Power Systems
 * Welcome to my Github repository
 * This repository contains all the data and scripts used to complete this project

+This repository contains the following directories and files:
+- Data Collection and Preprocessing/ (which pertains to the scripts used to collect and prepare the data for training)
+  - DataCollection.ipynb
+  - feature_extraction.ipynb
+  - Noise.ipynb
+- Location Data/
+- Model Training/ (which pertains to the Python files utilised in training the respective models)
+  - X_classify.py
+  - X_detect.py
+  - X_locate.py
+  - X_locate_graphs_EdgeCNN.py
+  - X_locate_graphs_NodeCNN.py
+  - X_locator_test.py
+- Models/ (which pertains to the saved and trained models)
+  - LineModels_new/ -> all the saved line models
+  - ClassificationModel_mixed_noise_2.joblib -> Classification Model
+  - DetectionModel_mixed_noise_2.joblib -> Detection Model
+  - graphs_edges_ordinal_encoder1.pkl -> used for encoding and decoding the respective labels for each graph
+  - graphs_nodes_ordinal_encoder1.pkl -> used for encoding and decoding the respective labels for each graph
+  - label_encoder.pickle -> used for encoding and decoding the labels for the classification model
+  - model_edge_2.pth -> Edge Model
+  - model_node_2.pth -> Node Model
+  - ordinal_encoder.pickle -> used for encoding and decoding the labels for the detection model
+- Results/
+- Simulation Scripts/ (which pertains to the Python files utilised in DigSilent's embedded Python environment and used to run various simulations)
+  - GraphsScript.py -> for collecting the data to create the graphs
+  - IntegrationTest.py -> for integrating all fault identification tasks together
+  - NoFaultscript.py -> for running EMT simulations with no faults
+  - shortcircuitScript.py -> for defining and running a short-circuit event and collecting the data